1.) What is Asia Aviation Public Company Limited’s business?

 Asia Aviation may consider paying dividend by taking into account the performance, liquidity, current cash flow and financial status; the provisions and conditions regarding dividend payment as provided in the load agreements, debentures or any related contracts that Asia Aviation are obliged to comply with; future business plans and capital requirement for investment; as well as other factors as deemed appropriate by the board of directors.

 3.)
-How does AirAsia Malaysia, which is owner of AirAsia brand, control or manage Thai AirAsia's marketing plan?
+How does AirAsia Berhad, which is owner of AirAsia brand, control or manage Thai AirAsia's plan?

 4.)
 What is shareholding structure on Thai AirAsia X?
 How will it impact to Thai AirAsia?